 Synonyms: (2S,5R)-3,3-dimethyl-7-oxo-4-thia-1-azabicyclo[3.2.0]heptane-2-carboxylic acid 4,4-dioxide, Betamaze, CP 45899, CP-45,899, Penicillanic acid 1,1-dioxide, Penicillanic acid S,S-dioxide, Penicillanic acid dioxide, Penicillanic acid sulfone

-Sulbactam also shows antibacterial activity against various strains, sulbactam able to bind to and inhibit penicillin binding proteins PBP1 and PBP3.
-This antibacterial activity varies depending on species.
+Sulbactam can also bind to and inhibit penicillin binding proteins PBP1 and PBP3.
+This antibacterial activity varies depending on the species.

-A concentration of 4–8 mg/L restores the activity of ampicillin for many β-lactamase-producing strains of Staph. aureus, H. influenzae, Mor. catarrhalis, enterobacteria and B. fragilis, but there is a large inoculum effect.
+A concentration of 4–8 mg/L restores the activity of ampicillin for many β-lactamase-producing strains of S. aureus, H. influenzae, Mor. catarrhalis, enterobacteria and B. fragilis, but there is a large inoculum effect.

 Sulbactam Sodium.
 Chemical Book.
 N.p., 2010.
 Web.
 23 Aug.
 2012.